 Beyond and Impossible meat is already pretty good, maybe even good enough to satisfy the typical consumer.
 That gives us proof of concept.
 So eliminating factory farming it is almost just a matter of making the cost of synthetic meat < the cost of real meat.

-There’s an ecosystem of companies (notably Impossible and Beyond) that are iteratively making progress on exactly the problem of driving down the cost.
+There’s an ecosystem of companies (notably Impossible and Beyond, plus some cultured meat startups) that are iteratively making progress on exactly the problem of driving down the cost.
 Possibly, it will take longer than I expect, but unless something surprising happens, that ecosystem will succeed eventually.

 Now, this doesn’t mean that the problem is already solved, figuring out ways to make this machine succeed marginally faster is still really high value, because approximately a billion life-years are spent in torturous conditions in factory farms every year.
 If you can spend your career speeding up the machine by six months, that prevents at least a half a billion life-years of torture (more than that if you shift the rate of progress instead of just translating the curve to the left).